Joe Mennie

 Joe Matthew Mennie (born 24 December 1988) is an Australian professional cricketer.
 He is a right-arm fast-medium bowler for South Australia, the representative team of the South Australian Cricket Association, and in the 2017–18 Big Bash League season he will begin playing for the Melbourne Renegades, his fourth BBL team.

 Mennie lived in New South Wales for most of his early life and made his way through the ranks of New South Wales cricket to be part of New South Wales' Second XI in 2010, but he did not see many further opportunities for him there and moved to South Australia where he quickly made both his first-class and List A cricket debuts.
 His bowling improved over time until he became the leading wicket-taker in the Sheffield Shield in 2015–16.
 As a result, he joined the Australia A squad in 2016 and made both his One Day International and Test debuts in the 2016–17 season.

 Early life

-Mennie grew up in Coffs Harbour, New South Wales, but as a teenager he moved to Nelson Bay.
+Mennie grew up in Coffs Harbour, New South Wales, but as a teenager he moved to Nelson Bay, New South Wales.
 While living in Nelson Bay, he played cricket for grade cricket club Western Suburbs in nearby Newcastle.
 At the time he played as a batting all-rounder, but once his body matured he became a specialist fast bowler.
 At the age of 17 Mennie moved back to Coffs Harbour and quickly broke into both the New South Wales Country Colts team and the Western Suburbs District Cricket Club in Sydney Grade Cricket.
 In 2010, he also broke into New South Wales' Second XI, but he saw that he would have limited opportunities to play for the state team, so in 2011 he moved to Adelaide to play for Adelaide University Cricket Club and he was given a rookie contract with South Australia's state team.